Rashomon Sets and Model Multiplicity in Federated Learning: Introduction

-In this context, a principled analysis of model multiplicity of FL could be beneficial.
+In this context, a principled analysis of model multiplicity could be beneficial.
 Previous research \cite{Rudin2024AmazingTC} has argued that the existence of Rashomon sets is not necessarily a source of arbitrariness but rather a space of possibilities, where, for instance, it may be possible to obtain interpretable (i.e., simple, simulatable \cite{lipton2017mythosmodelinterpretability}) or fair models at little cost of model accuracy.
 The issue is, once more, perspective: it is far from straightforward to understand how to compute Rashomon sets and model multiplicity metrics in a federated, distributed setting.
 Computing the Rashomon set globally on aggregated statistics could risk missing individual or minority perspectives on, for instance, which models should belong in the Rashomon set, or which data should be considered when establishing the predictive performance.
 To the best of our knowledge, there is no established procedure or algorithm that tackles the computation of either Rashomon sets or predictive multiplicity metrics in FL.
 Our main aim with the present contribution is to tackle this problem while keeping in mind the challenge of perspective: in practice, we develop definitions and algorithms that are sensitive to the problem of data heterogeneity across clients.

 More broadly, as illustrated in Figure~\ref{fig:main_fig}, our findings point to the need for a paradigm shift in FL.
 We find that relying on a single ``best'' model is insufficient to ensure accountability, robustness, and fairness in settings where heterogeneous clients with diverse objectives and data distributions contribute to training.
 Therefore, we deem a principled exploration of defining the Rashomon set as essential to uncover differences in model behavior and understand how algorithmic variance impacts individual clients or groups of clients.
 While characterizing a Rashomon set incurs non-trivial computational costs, these costs must be weighed against the higher risk of deploying an arbitrary single ``best'' model that may perform well on aggregate yet fail silently for minority clients or underrepresented groups.